mohyus15/microservice-exam/readme.md

 order ID, and product details is promptly relayed to the notification service.
 This asynchronous communication is made possible through a message queue, aligning with the event-driven architecture principles covered in class.
 The notification server then persists the received data in PostgreSQL, allowing users to view relevant information through the frontend

-# 3. Application Purpose:
-The main purpose of this project is to develop a web application using microservices.
-Note that while the frontend is functional, some pages lack proper protection.
-The addition of the shipping server was necessary for both the assignment requirements and to further explore microservices architecture.
-It's important to mention that the shipping server does not utilize message queues.

 # Docker Operations: